 And that is all well and good - these two are pretty much the same.
 But they’re not identical in practice.
 There are a few weird things about to come up.

 Our first example will be using

-defined? to conditionally print a variable
+defined? to conditionally print

 if defined?(var1) puts var1 # never runs end var1 # NameError: undefined local variable